Work with us

 Board Members - Nelson Festivals Trust

-The Nelson Festivals Trust are looking for two new Trust members to help deliver on our refreshed strategy which sets an exciting and solid foundation for the future, as well as to support the team in staging a programme of unmissable arts experiences that will enrich the people of our region.
+The Nelson Festivals Trust are looking for an additional board member to help deliver on our refreshed strategy which sets an exciting and solid foundation for the future, as well as to support the team in staging unmissable arts experiences that enrich the people of our region.
+At the core of this offering is the Nelson Arts Festival, the longest-running annual regional arts festival in Aotearoa, taking place annually in October across Whakatū and Te Tau Ihu.

-This an unpaid, voluntary governance role.
-Board members are not required to be involved with the delivery of any of our programmes but to bring their governance skills to the table.
+This is an unpaid, voluntary governance role.
+Board members are not required to be involved with the operational or delivery aspects of the organisation with a strong General Manager and Team of experts in place – but are required to bring solid governance skills to the table.
+We meet monthly as a board and also have working groups aligned to our strategy.
+These working groups meet as required between board meetings.

 We’d love to hear from you if you have: